Grow visibly thicker, fuller hair

 Telogen effluvium is temporary hair loss caused by high levels of stress, illness, or injury.
 Certain medications or even nutritional deficiencies can cause this type of rapid hair shedding.

-Some research shows that there was a rise in telogen effluvium cases across all races during the pandemic as a result of both stress and infection.
-However, the research found “no substantial increase” in telogen effluvium in Black people despite the fact that they were disproportionately affected by COVID.
+Some research shows that there was a rise in telogen effluvium cases across all races during the COVID-19 pandemic as a result of both stress and infection.
+However, the research found ”no substantial increase” in telogen effluvium in Black people, despite the fact that they were disproportionately affected by COVID.

 Centrifugal Cicatricial Alopecia (CCCA)

-Centrifugal Cicatricial Alopecia (CCCA) is a progressive and permanent type of hair loss that falls under the umbrella of “scarring alopecia.”
-It’s one type of hair loss that seems to be more prevalent in Black men than in men of other races.
+Centrifugal cicatricial alopecia (CCCA) is a progressive and permanent type of hair loss that falls under the umbrella of scarring alopecia.
+This form of hair loss seems to be more prevalent in Black men than men of other races.

 One study found that CCCA is the most common type of scarring alopecia in Black men.

-Another study (on just 17 men) who had undergone a scalp biopsy to confirm CCCA found that 88 percent of them were Black males.
+Another small study looked at 17 men who had undergone a scalp biopsy to confirm CCCA.
+It found that 88 percent of them were Black males.

 Scalp Folliculitis